5 ways to keep your home cosy this winter

 Windows may let light in but they also let the warmth out.
 The Centre for Sustainable Energy reports that about 10% of the total heat loss from a typical house is through its windows.

-Replacing all single-glazed windows with double-glazing or secondary glazing (a low-cost alternative) helps to keep your home comfortable by preventing any heat loss.
+Replacing all single-glazed windows with modern double-glazing or secondary glazing (a low-cost alternative) helps to keep your home comfortable by preventing any heat loss.

 4: Improve your insulation